13AHM

 Teacher in Charge: Ms L. Murphy.

-(A selection of art works that we study in relation to history in the 2022 Course: E.g. Matisse, Kathe Kollwitz, Picasso, Kandinsky, Mondrian, Rodchenko, Duchamp, Hannah Hoch, Miro, Dali, Magritte)
+(A selection of art works that we study in relation to history: E.g. Matisse, Kathe Kollwitz, Hannah Hoch, Dali, Magritte, Jackson Pollock, Mark Rothko, Andy Warhol, Barbara Kruger, Jacqueline Fahey)

 Art History is an engaging way to investigate history in relation to the visual culture, design and art that was produced during the time.
 Students will look, discuss, read and write about art works, ideas and history in class.
 They will learn about technological, economic, political and social contexts from the early 20th Century in Europe and analyse how these shaped modernist art, design and architecture.